ADA Compliance in Banking: Beyond the Wheelchair and Brailled ATMsPublished on

-ADA compliance is more than just ramps, restrooms, door-frames and Braille on doors and ATM‘s.
-ADA compliance means that all aspects of banking be accessible to all clients, equally.
-What good is it getting a client in the door if you do not have accessible documents to meet their needs?
+In the world of banking, the Americans with Disabilities Act (ADA) requires more than just ramps, wide door-frames, and braille on signs and ATMs.
+ADA compliance in banking means that all aspects require accessibility for all clients, equally.
+Besides, what good is getting a client in the door if you don’t have accessible documents and features to meet their needs?

-Each person who accesses your business, by walking through the door, calling your business or visiting your website is entitled to accessible service.
-This doesn’t mean you only are required to service your current clients.
-Oftentimes, banks are compliant with their current clients, but not being accessible to potential clients is an unforeseen violation.
-Good intentions are no longer an accepted defense against fines and judgments.
+Each person who interacts with your bank—whether walking through the door, calling your business, or visiting your website—is entitled to accessible services under the ADA.
+This doesn’t just apply to your current customers, either.
+Often, banks are compliant with their current clients, but not accessible to potential clients in unforeseen violations.
+Good intentions aren’t an acceptable excuse anymore, which can lead to fines and judgments.

-Have a plan of implementation and stick to the plan.
-Having a plan and proving the plan is being followed can prevent fines and judgments.
-There is language that allows for implementation of compliance materials to be presented over a reasonable period of time; just make certain the timeline is reasonable.
+Create a plan for accessibility and stick to that plan.
+Having a plan and proving you follow it can prevent fines and judgments in the future.
+The ADA allows time to present the implementation of compliance materials; just make certain the timeline is reasonable.

-Website accessibility is the easiest to track and be fined over.
-It is advised that 508/WCAG 2.0 AA compliance be at the top of your list.
-Next, all standard forms and documents that deal with terms and conditions of doing business with your company need to be available in an accessible format.
-Also, all individual banking forms and statements need to be accessible to all clients.
-Remember, a person’s independence is a civil right.
+Website accessibility is especially important because it’s the easiest to catch and, therefore, the easiest to fine.
+It’s often advised that Section 508 and WCAG AA compliance be at the top of your accessibility plan.
+Next, all standard forms and documents that deal with terms and conditions of doing business with your company need to be available in an accessible format like braille.
+Also, you need to offer all of your clients their individual banking forms and statements in an accessible format they can read.
+Remember, a person’s independence and freedom to read information on their own is a civil right.

-Braille Works has been in business successfully assisting all industries in becoming fully compliant, for over 20-years.
-We can assist you in making a timeline and adhering to its implementation.
-Braille Works is a one-stop ADA compliance shop, for accessible online and offline documents.
-We offer quality 508 WCAG 2.0 AA compliance for your website documents, Audio, Braille and Large Print services in multiple languages.
-We are a secure facility exceeding required guidelines; we have a fully operational backup facility with secure offsite document storage.
-All of the production of materials is done in-house in a Braille Works facility.
-We can handle any size job and we welcome you to contact us today to experience the difference Braille Works can make for your company, your ADA compliance needs and for your clients.
+Braille Works successfully assists all industries in becoming fully compliant and has done so for over 25-years.
+We’re a one-stop ADA compliance shop for both online and offline document accessibility.
+We offer quality compliance for your website documents, audio, braille, and large print services in multiple languages.
+Our secure, in-house operations exceed the industry’s security standards.
+Plus, we have a fully operational backup facility with secure offsite document storage.
+There’s no job too big or too small.
+We welcome you to contact us today and experience the difference Braille Works can make for your company, your ADA compliance needs, and your clients.

 This post was written by